 There are two kinds of VRLA batteries, gel and absorbed glass mat (AGM).
 They offer several advantages over the FLA ones.
 First, they are maintenance-free since they’re sealed.
 You don’t have to keep them upright to avoid spilling the stuff inside them.
 They will also fare better if you live someplace cold.
 On the downside, you have to be careful about overcharging them.

 Amp hours (Ah) refers back to those calculations you did earlier.
 Remember that your threshold for discharging your deep cycle battery is 50 percent.
 So, if you’re tapping it from 50 Ah a day, you need to get at least a 100 Ah one.
 I’m assuming that you’re at an electric site and can plug in to recharge it.
+As your battery starts to weaken, you can get a deep cycle battery charger to increase its longevity.

 But it’s a different story if you go off the beaten path with a source of electricity.
 Then, you have a few options.
 You can build a battery bank to increase the capacity.
 You can get power from another source like a generator.
 Or, you can use a solar setup to get the job done.